CHAPTER 12-01

 b.
 All new construction and substantial improvements shall be constructed using methods and practices that minimize flood damage.

 c.
-All new construction, substantial improvements, and other proposed new development shall be constructed with electrical, heating, ventilation, plumbing and air conditioning equipment and other service facilities that are designed and/or located so as to prevent water from entering or accumulating within their components during conditions of flooding.
+All new construction, substantial improvements, and other proposed new development shall be constructed with electrical, heating, ventilation, plumbing and air conditioning equipment and other service facilities that are designed and/or located at or above the regulatory flood elevation so as to prevent water from entering or accumulating within their components during conditions of flooding.

 d.
-All new construction, substantial improvements, and other development within Zones AH or AO shall be constructed so that adequate drainage paths around the structure(s) on slopes guide flood waters around and away from proposed or existing structures.
+All new construction, substantial improvements, and other development within Zone AH or AO shall be constructed so that adequate drainage paths around the structure(s) on slopes guide floodwaters around and away from proposed or existing structures.

 e.
 All new construction, substantial improvements or other development shall be designed and constructed in accordance with the current City of Flagstaff Design and Construction Standards and Specifications and the City of Flagstaff Stormwater Management Design Manual.